Updated: A Ventilator Helmet Alternative for COVID-19 Patients

 Aurika: “I worked with patients during a clinical study where we tested the helmet ventilator in the ICU at the University of Chicago.
 My final capstone paper for my Nurse Practitioner degree was about the study.”

-Can you talk about what the Helmet Based Ventilator initiative has done so far?
+Can you talk about what the ventilator helmet initiative has done so far?

 Aurika: “With the help of the AmbiFi team, we developed the Interactive Smart Procedure - Protocols and Guidelines about Helmet Ventilation (NIV) from the University of Chicago Medicine.
 It is a free tool that is available now in English and Spanish and will be translated into more languages.
 It has narrated step-by-step instructions, critical checklists, patient triage, helmet setup, patient helmet placement, monitoring, and weaning instructions.”

 This tool is also available via the AmbiFi mobile app.
 Download ‘AmbiFi’ on the Apple App Store or the Google Play Store, then log in with the following credentials to access the Helmet Ventilation Smart Procedure: Username: covid19, Password: Covid19!

 The Helmet Based Ventilator website includes many articles written for a variety of audiences, such as doctors, manufacturers, helmet suppliers, and funders.
 Content includes medical guidelines about NIV administration, hands-on review videos that show helmet ventilators from different manufacturers, helmet NIV infographics, and other news coverage about NIV.

 Aurika: “The ventilator helmet is used for non-invasive positive pressure ventilation (NPPV).
 NPPV via helmet is known and used in Europe, especially Italy.
 Helmet NPPV works like NPPV via facemask but is better tolerated by the patient and has minimal-to-no air leakage.”